HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/run_search_queries_api.md

 }
 ```

-This will return all documents containing the word `Product` in their `title` field but sort them by their published date in `descending` order.
+This returns all documents containing the word `Product` in their `title` field but they are sorted by their published date in `descending` order.

 ### Using filters